gchenfc/gerrysworld2/_projects/tinyTapeout.md

 imageAltText: "Screenshot of the custom silicon chip"
 ---

-I stumbled across [Tiny Tapeout](https://tinytapeout.com) this morning on Twitter and, after reading a little bit, thought creating/ordering a design would be a fun Sunday project :)
+I stumbled across [Tiny Tapeout](https://tinytapeout.com) this morning on Twitter and, after reading a little bit, thought creating/ordering a design would be a fun Sunday project :)  It only took 3 hours start-to-finish!

 I'm excited to see how this turns out!
 I'll update this post with photos/videos when I get the chip in the mail in hopefully around a year. :)